 The initial treatment is our time to explore how your symptoms relate to Chinese Medicine and how you well you respond to acupuncture.
 We will begin with a face to face 20-30 minute conversation about your health history and current symptoms.
 I will read your tongue and pulse to even further understand the root cause of your symptoms.
-We will decided if both sides of your body need to be treated.
-You will lay face down for a back treatment and face up for a front treatment.
-I like to start with that back treatment first and then do the front treatment.
-I will alcohol the points to be needled and then I will use one-time use disposable needles to needle acupuncture points that correspond to your Chinese Medicine diagnosis.
-I will immediately be able to tell if you are responding to the needles on your back.
-Not all people respond to needles on the back, but it is important to "test" these points during the first session, so we know for future sessions if we should treat your back.
-After 20-30 minutes, we will take the needles out and you will flip over, so we can needle the front side of your body.
-Again, I will immediately be able to tell if you are responding the needles on the front of the body.
-You may respond to both sides or just one side.
-Follow-up treatments are 1.5 hours for both sides and 1 hour for one side.
+I will then alcohol the points to be needled and then I will use one-time use disposable needles to needle acupuncture points that correspond to your Chinese Medicine diagnosis.
+I will immediately be able to tell if you are responding to the needles.
+After 30-40 minutes, we will take the needles out.

 - Very thin disposable needles are used.

 - 10-20 needles per side.

 - Depending on your primary concern, you treatment may Include cupping, gua sha, electrical stimulation, and/or moxibustion at no extra cost.

 - Preferred acupuncture style is Master Tung, Dr. Tan, TCM (Traditional Chinese Medicine), and Kiiko style.

 - Patient education of Chinese Medicine Diagnosis, lifestyle, and nutrition .

 - Painless insertion technique the maximizes the effectiveness of acupuncture.